 - I don’t think there are objective standards for judging popular music.
-If you go down that road, you end up solely basing admiration on a criteria like professional slickness (Celine Dion) or instrumental virtuosity (Dream Theater), and it’s not a good measure of quality.
+If you go down that road, you end up solely basing admiration on an arbitrary criteria like professional slickness (Celine Dion) or instrumental virtuosity (Dream Theater).

 - I enjoy other music like jazz and classical, but they’re outside my scope of knowledge and outside the scope of this site.

-- I’m not an accomplished musician, although I know enough enough piano to know where there’s a routine chord sequence or something more creative.
+- I’m not an accomplished musician, although I play enough piano to know where there’s a routine chord sequence or something more creative.
 I also don’t believe that musical virtuosity is a prerequisite to write about music.

 Aphoristic Album Reviews is a hobby website.
 It claims no credit for any images posted on this site unless otherwise noted.
 Images on this blog are copyrighted to their respectful owners.
 If there is an image appearing on this blog that belongs to you and do not wish for it appear on this site, please E-mail with a link to said image and it will be promptly removed.